ajuelosemmanuel/philINT/README.md

 ## Modules

+⚠️ *Chess.com* : Apparently, the email search is not working.
+After some tests, it is most likely an issue from chess.com or something complicated.
+I'm gonna wait a bit until I investigate, see if it changes.

 | Source      | Domain          | Email | Username |
 | ----------- | --------------- | ----- | -------- |
 | Adobe       | adobe.com       | ✓    | ✗       |